smartappsbrasil/smartclient-arduino/README.md

 #SMART CONNECT
 ----

-This library can help developers that want work with **small devices** using C++ using the same code for all types of devices and components.
+This library can help developers that want to work with **small devices** with C++, reusing the same code for all types of devices and components.

 ##Introduction

-**SMART CONNECT** is a **layer** writed in C++ for you work with amoung of libraries that exists using the same structure of data, combined with a easy way to build new solutions.
+**SMART CONNECT** is a **layer** wrote in C++ for you to work amongst libraries that exist using the same structure of data, combined with an easy way to build new solutions.

-*Pay atention: this library work like a layer for your solution.*
+*Pay atention: this library works like a layer for your solution.*

-###Why you need use a thing like that?
+###Why you need use a thing like this?

-Because your need save time in the development.
-So, using it you can build solutions more fast.
+Because your need to reduce development time.
+In so, your solutions come to life earlier.

 ###Devices Supported